The Most Beautiful Festivals of Nepal: a tourist Guide

 In nearby Bode, a volunteer from the Newari Shrestha caste gets his tongue pierced.
 He then walks around town with a spike in his tongue and a bamboo rack of oil lamps.

 Where: Thimi and Bode

 Rato Machendranath is the longest festival of Nepal.
-During one month the deity Machendranath will be placed in a wooden chariot that is carried through town.
+During one month, the deity Machendranath, will be placed in a wooden chariot that is carried throughout Patan.
 Machendranath is among other things, the god of rain.
 People worship him in the hope there will be enough rain in the coming monsoon months.

 People pull the chariot with the Rato Machendranath from Patan all the way to Jawalakhel.
-It takes a month before the chariot arrives at its destination and the Rato Machendranath returns home to his temple in Bungamati.
+It takes a month before the chariot arrives at its destination.
+After that, the Rato Machendranath returns home to his temple in Bungamati.